Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads: Related Work

-\loco{Enhancing resource management and operational efficiency, studying cloud orchestration has led to a wide body of research \cite{10.1145/3054177}.
-Both optimizing energy consumption and carbon awareness \cite{10.1145/3464298.3493399,10.1145/3634769.3634812, 10.1145/2342356.2342398, 7345588, 10.1145/3604930.3605711, 10305816, piontek2023carbon, 10.1145/3631295.3631396, 10.1145/3626788, 10.1145/3575813.3595197} have received a significant interest. } Recently, the impact on water resources of computation has also raised concerns, but few studies have focused on this issue~\cite{li2023making, jiang2025waterwise}.
+Recently, the impact on water resources of computation has also raised concerns, but few studies have focused on this issue~\cite{li2023making, jiang2025waterwise}.
 Different from previous works, we also included land use in an approach that simultaneously assesses and optimizes the overall impact in terms of carbon, water, and land use footprint.